-If we are to save our world and its poor, I believe it will come from applying all these ideas of catholic social teaching I have been describing parochially and locally, to include the natural world: common good, dignity, subsidiarity and solidarity.
-Francis says about solidarity: 'it entails weaving a fabric of fraternal relationships marked by reciprocity, forgiveness and complete self-giving, according to the breadth and the depth of the love of God offered to humanity in the One who, crucified and risen, draws all to himself".
-Targets can only take us so far: they are not ultimate goals.
+If we are to save our world, both natural forms and the human, we need a reorientation towards goals that include us all in the notion of what the 'Good' we seek might be.
+Indeed, we need a restoration of the idea of the Good as such, because for too long our managerial culture has lost the sense of substantive, teleological aims in policy making.
+We need to make use of all these ideas of Catholic Social Teaching I have been describing nationally, internationally and above all, local: that includes ideas of common good, dignity, subsidiarity and solidarity.
+Francis says about solidarity: 'it entails weaving a fabric of fraternal relationships marked by reciprocity, forgiveness and complete self-giving, according to the breadth and the depth of the love of God offered to humanity in the One who, crucified and risen, draws all to himself".38 Targets can only take us so far: they are not ultimate goals.
 Humans will only bring about a just world from a teleological vision of the flourishing of all things in Christ and through positive delight in and appreciation of the natural world where we live, which the naturalist Gilbert White had so deeply, that he could stand all night watching the movements of toads.
-Elaine Scarry in her book, On Beauty and Being Just argues that it is from our appreciation of the beautiful that we learn true justice as it provokes us to care and protect.
-And it is noteworthy that the only two organisations that have grown in Britain are the National Trust and the RIPB, both concerned with appreciation and conservation: recognition of beauty and care.
+Elaine Scarry in her book, On Beauty and Being Just argues that it is from our appreciation of the beautiful that we learn true justice as it provokes us to care and protect.39 And it is noteworthy that the only two organisations that have grown in Britain are the National Trust and the RIPB, both concerned with appreciation and conservation: recognition of beauty and care.

 A Just world and a peaceable one seems far from us right now, but we should not lose that most theological virtue of hope.
-Through acting at the local and parochial level imaginatively, in small ways that bear within them the good for people and the good for nature, we can contribute to the common good and inspire others to join us, as we learn to model virtuous circles.
-Indeed, wherever you live, from Blackburn to Bamburgh, there will be people to join in with of all faiths and none seeking the common good: perhaps gardening on roundabouts or supporting mental health schemes with animal care, cooking clubs in women's refuges, or butterfly counting in churchyards.
-When life is precarious we need each other more than ever, and to realise, as D. H. Lawrence put it that we are all of us from stones to people 'creatures in the house of the God of life'.
+Through acting at the local and parochial level imaginatively, in small ways that bear within them the good for people and the good for nature, we can contribute to the Common Good and inspire others to join us, as we learn to model virtuous circles.
+Indeed, wherever you live, from Blackburn to Bamburgh, there will be people to join in with of all faiths and none seeking the common good: perhaps gardening on roundabouts or supporting mental health schemes with animal care, cooking clubs in women's refuges, butterfly counting in churchyards or mobilising protest.
+When life is precarious, we need each other more than ever, and to realise, as D. H. Lawrence put it that we are all of us from stones to people called to be a 'creature in the house of the God of Life'.40